Nonprofit budget. Ugh.

 You must have one to guide your path and to show funders your operations described in numbers.

-Your annual operating budget is the numbers version of your annual plan.
+You see, your annual operating budget is the numbers version of your annual plan.
 It tells in numbers what you’re planning to spend money on during the year.

 Without an annual budget, you’re swinging in the dark, and could easily overspend, winding up deep in debt or worse, unable to continue your programs.